rocher-ros/RiverMethaneFlux/README.md

 This is not the relationship we see on the empirical data though.
 First plot is for the sites I could back-calculate k , and second plot is more data with reach slope instead of k.

 ![](figures/k_flux_observed.png)

+This has implications in the spatial patterns of methane, as in the map of concentrations mountain areas have low concentrations (as expected), but are instead hotspots of emissions.
+One patch to this problem is to cap k, or fluxes, in mountain areas.